bellrose-hoa/website/content/FAQs/buying.md

 draft: false
 ---

-## How do I find out if the home is current on their dues or has a lien?
+## How do I find out if the home is current on their assessment or has a lien?

 Use the [contact information on the main page](/) to contact us and we can let you know if the property is current and/or has a lien against it.